North Dakota Dog Breeder Licensing Requirements

 Quick Summary

 North Dakota does not have a statewide dog breeder licensing law.
-Breeders must follow general animal welfare and cruelty prevention laws, but there is no state agency that issues breeder-specific licenses.
-Federal USDA licensing may apply to larger operations that sell dogs sight-unseen.
+Breeders must comply with general animal welfare and cruelty prevention laws under the North Dakota Century Code, but there is no state-issued breeder license or registration.
+Federal USDA licensing under the Animal Welfare Act may apply to operations with more than four breeding females that sell dogs sight-unseen or wholesale.

 Annual Fee N/A (no state license)